karmacoma/lisk-rake/README.md

 ### Reinstalling Nodes

-To reinstall the latest version of crypti on all servers whilst keeping the existing blockchain, simply run the following command:
+To reinstall the latest version of lisk on all servers whilst keeping the existing blockchain, simply run the following command:

 ```
 rake reinstall_nodes